jacobgonz/maya_id_manager/README.md

 It's only available for maya versions up to 2016

-Docmunetation not available at present
+Written docmunetation not available at present.

+For help watch the ID Manager section of this video: https://vimeo.com/214507289